robertogallea/laravel-codicefiscale/README.md

 [![Sponsor me!][ico-sponsor]][link-sponsor]
 [![Packagist Downloads][ico-downloads]][link-downloads]

-laravel-codicefiscale is a package for the management of the Italian <code>CodiceFiscale</code> (i.e. tax number).
+laravel-codicefiscale is a package for the management of the Italian `CodiceFiscale` (i.e. tax code).
 The package allows easy validation and parsing of the CodiceFiscale.
 It is also suited for Laravel since it provides a convenient custom validator for request validation.